Employer of Record

 Payroll Cycle

-In Ireland, payroll regulations require employers to process payroll either on a weekly or monthly basis.
-Employees must be paid by the end of each month.
+In Ireland, there is no statutory requirement to run payroll on a specific cycle such as weekly or monthly.
+Employees must be paid in accordance with the contract of employment, and employers must report pay and deductions to Revenue on or before the pay date.
 There are no regulations governing the payment of a 13th-month salary.

 Overtime Pay

 Overtime refers to work performed beyond your regular working hours.
-Legally, there is no entitlement to extra pay for overtime, nor are there statutory requirements for overtime rates.
+In general, there is no statutory entitlement to a higher overtime rate unless it is provided for in the employment contract, a collective agreement, or a sector-specific employment order.
 Nevertheless, many employers offer higher pay rates for overtime hours.
 To understand your entitlements, review your employment contract to confirm if overtime is required and, if so, the applicable pay rates.
 Additionally, certain industries may offer increased overtime pay compared to regular hours.

 Mercans’ payroll capabilities